sciZer0/newdiscoveries/c/README.md

 Organism, by its Hand, is pushing the 20 kg object during every moment of 30 seconds, with the same non-zero Force (effort) equal to 196 Newtons.

 In each of the 3 cases, during every moment, Orgamism is putting the same effort into the pushing.

+One more time,

+**In each of the 3 cases, during every moment, Orgamism is putting the same effort into the pushing.**

+Then,

 **Since in each of the 3 cases, during every moment Organism is putting the same effort into the pushing and we exactly know that in Case #2 Organism, doing the pushing, is spending its Energy (resource) on this Work, then it means that in Case 1# and Case #3, Organism, doing the pushing, is also spending its Energy (resource) on this Work.**